 Determine if your startup idea works by following these simple steps.

 You need to formalize your idea.
 Take it from a passing thought or scribbles on a napkin to an outline of how it works as a business.
-And you can use a one-page business plan to do it.
+And all you need is a one-page plan to do it.

 Not every business idea is a winner.
 It may look good on paper but lacks qualities that allow your new business to grow.
 Learn how to identify those traits and determine if your idea is actually good.